We remain OPEN with services available in-person or online.

 The program facilitates reductions in parents’ psychological distress (e.g., depression, stress) and improvements in their parenting sensitivity.
 For children, there are improvements in externalising (aggression, opposition, defiance) and internalising (anxiety, depression) problems, as well as improvements in peer and other relationships.

-ROAR is a 10-week program for parents and their children aged 7 to 12 years who have behaviour problems, including excessive anger and explosive behaviours.
-During ROAR, therapists help parents and children with managing their emotions and developing better problem solving skills.
-FIP is currently offering ROAR for families who are connected with the Department of Communities, Child Safety, and Disability Services.
+SYN*APPS is a 10-week program for children aged 7 to 12 years who have excessive anger and explosive behaviours.
+Parents also participate.
+During SYN*APPS, psychologists help parents and children with managing their emotions and developing better problem solving skills.
+FIP is currently offering SYN*APPS to families who are connected with the Queensland Department of Child Safety, Youth and Women.

 Outcomes include better management of frustration and inflexibility and improved family communication.

 Professor Melanie Zimmer-Gembeck is the Lead Researcher and Director of the Family Interaction Program.
-The programs are conducted by a team of therapists with experience working with child emotional and behavioural problems.
+The programs are conducted by a team of therapists with years of experience working with child emotional and behavioural problems, and parenting stress and tense family relationships.

 The FIP team is made up of registered psychologists, intern psychologists completing their post graduate training, and research assistants.